daprogCo/imdb_horror_query/README.md

 8. Copy the two .tsv files into the __namenode__ container.
-   Run these commands into your terminal window by changing the &lt;namenodeID&gt; by the id you took note of on step 7 and changing <pathTo> by the local path to the .tsv files:
+   Run these commands into your terminal window by changing &lt;namenodeID&gt; by the id you took note of on step 7 and changing &lt;pathTo&gt; by the local path to the .tsv files:

      `docker cp <pathTo>basics.tsv <namenodeID>:/tmp`